 10 Signs You Are a Highly Sensitive Person

-Highly sensitive people tend to take things personally.
+A highly sensitive person tends to take things personally.
 Whatever the situation, good or bad, they usually react, even if the situation has nothing to do with them.
 In addition to this, they find it harder to be criticized and hate receiving feedback.
 Words hurt the highly sensitive person far more than ordinary people, which is why they will work extra hard to avoid being criticized.

-Highly sensitive people have a more detailed inner fantasy world.
-They are the type of people who “live inside their heads ” and this can be a good or a bad thing.
-A rich imagination can enhance your creativity and help with problem solving.
+A highly sensitive person also has a more detailed inner fantasy world.
+These are the type of people who “live inside their heads ” and this can be a good or a bad thing.
+A rich imagination can enhance your creativity and help with problem-solving.
 On the other hand, it can lead to idle daydreaming and a tendency to imagine the worst-case scenarios in various situations.

-Highly sensitive people are keenly aware of how their decisions affect them or other people.
+A highly sensitive person is also keenly aware of how his or her decisions affect them or other people.
 Therefore, they can have a little more struggle to make decisions, even over simple things.
 Having to make a decision can also lead to stress and withdrawal from other people.